 RFA Two-way dialogues with authorities Run-up to the crisis and early engagement AMF The AMF maintains dialogue with member authorities at high-level meetings and conferences it organizes independently or jointly with other institutions including the IMF The AMF does not have an explicit guidelines on early engagement with authorities in the run-up to crisis.
 However, the AMF identifies risk and challenges through engagement at different levels with the authorities in member countries CMIM/AMRO Country teams maintain close dialogues with authorities in various ways, including seminars, workshops, teleconferences, and daily communication via emails or telephone During annual consultations, country teams exchange views with relevant member authorities on key issues and policies, which are recorded in the ACRs AMRO's peace-time surveillance aims to identify key risks and vulnerabilities and to assist members in the timely formulation of policy recommendations to mitigate such risks CRA The CRA Research Group Meeting is held quarterly.
 The Standing Committee meets at least bi-annually Early Notification process exists, by which the requesting party notifies other members that it will possibly request for CRA resources EC The missions are mainly used to obtain necessary information from Member States but also to exchange views at a technical level on ongoing analysis and the Member States' challenges and policies.
 The submission by Member States of their policy plans and the EC's country reports is also part of the continuous process of policy dialogue Macro-financial stability issues are likely to be identified through the regular surveillance process.
-As risks increase, the EU surveillance system foresees a graduated strengthening of surveillance, with closer monitoring, more frequent submission of data/information, more regular missions and also stronger enforcement mechanisms Cooperation with the IMF may take place on an ad hoc technical basis before the financial assistance is requested ESM ESM does not have such policy dialogue currently outside of an assistance programme, but has discussions with members informally In the EU there are clear procedures that euro area Member States have to follow in the run up to the EFSD • During on-site consultations, the mission team discusses with authorities.
+As risks increase, the EU surveillance system foresees a graduated strengthening of surveillance, with closer monitoring, more frequent submission of data/information, more regular missions and also stronger enforcement mechanisms Cooperation with the IMF may take place on an ad hoc technical basis before the financial assistance is requested ESM ESM does not have such policy dialogue currently outside of an assistance programme, but has discussions with members informally In the EU there are clear procedures that euro area Member States have to follow in the run up to the crisis spelled out in the EU treaty and the EU legal framework.
+The ESM would typically also be engaged informally ahead of any formal request by a euro area member States.
+Procedures spell out the respective roles of various institutions including the IMF, and are currently under revision following the revision of the ESM treaty Engagement with the IMF ahead of a potential program has been informal EFSD • During on-site consultations, the mission team discusses with authorities.
 Outcomes of on- site consultations are reflected in Aide- Memoires, which serve as the basis for future dialogue.
-Press releases on country missions are published. engagement with authorities in the run-up to crisis FLAR Policy discussions are held at the meetings of the member countries with the Board of Directors, and only involve countries that have established or wish to establish a loan relationship with FLAR Virtual meetings, conference calls are also held to maintain constant communication and information sharing with the authorities compilation (based on the survey of RFAs) Does not have any guidelines on early engagement with the authorities in the run-up to crisis.
+Press releases on country missions are published.
+The EFSD does not have formal guidelines on early engagement with authorities in the run-up to crisis FLAR Policy discussions are held at the meetings of the member countries with the Board of Directors, and only involve countries that have established or wish to establish a loan relationship with FLAR Virtual meetings, conference calls are also held to maintain constant communication and information sharing with the authorities compilation (based on the survey of RFAs) Does not have any guidelines on early engagement with the authorities in the run-up to crisis.
 However, FLAR's process comprises previous consultation before any formal request from a member country.